-Millions of women and adolescent girls suffer from pain and decreased function because of endometriosis worldwide.
+Millions of women, adolescent girls, and trans men suffer from pain and decreased function because of endometriosis worldwide.
 According to Endometriosis.org, about one in ten women experience endometriosis.
 Here in the United States, estimates are in the ballpark of 5 million American women affected by endometriosis.

 What is endometriosis?